 The other potential problem with all non-caloric sweeteners is that some have reported evidence that the perception of “sweet” will still trigger an insulin response.
 It is referred to as the “neural/humoral connection” (neural as in nervous system, and humoral as in hormonal system).
 It does not appear to be identical in all people and more research is necessary.

-If you insist on having a non-caloric sweetener, I would choose the natural pant extract known as Stevia.
+If you insist on having a non-caloric sweetener, I would choose the natural plant extract known as Stevia.

 1. IMPACT Magazine is Canada's premium health and fitness magazine.